Fashion and Lifestyle Blogger

 Prepare yourself for success in eating mindfully by:

-Eliminating interruptions.
-Turn off your phones, televisions, and computers.
+Eliminating interruptions: Turn off your phones, televisions, and computers.
 Eat in a tranquil, uncluttered space.

 Pace yourself during a twenty-minute supper.
 Slowly chew your food and rest your fork between pieces.

-Additional mindfulness practises to attempt
+Additional mindfulness practices to attempt

-Practise mindfulness when you are not consuming to strengthen your mindfulness "muscles."
+Practice mindfulness when you are not consuming to strengthen your mindfulness "muscles."
 Here are exercises to help you do so.

-Concentrated breathing
+Concentrated breathing.

 "Inhale slowly and exhale slowly.
 With each inhalation, enable your stomach to expand.
 Allow your abdomen to expand with each exhalation, as Burton Murray explains.
 "This engages the diaphragm, which is connected to nerves between the brain and gut, and promotes relaxation."